yasutakatou/tfimport/README.md

 (1) WAFv2 applied to CloudFront (2) Region Environment  support.

+## v1.2

+The version of "AWS Provider" can now be fixed.

 # Solution

  Now that DevOps has advanced, is there anything like this?<br>